Posts tagged “workshop”

 If you are registered for Interaction 15, you can sign up here.

-Below are the slides and video from an earlier talks.
+Below are the slides from an earlier talks.
 The workshop will focus on identifying individually relevant skills and creating an action plan to strengthen them.

 From Fluxible, The Designer is Present